HenriquesLab/mAIcrobe/docs/tutorials/basic-workflow.md

 # Basic Workflow Tutorial

-This step-by-step tutorial will guide you through a complete bacterial cell analysis workflow using napari-mAIcrobe, from image loading to final report generation.
+This step-by-step tutorial will guide you through a complete bacterial cell analysis workflow using mAIcrobe, from image loading to final report generation.

 ## 🎯 Tutorial Goals